ArcamEBM/LogStudio/README.md

 You can create an installer by running the LogStudio.Setup project.
 It produces an .msi and a cabinet file for installation of the software.
 We refer to the [WiX Toolset documentation](https://wixtoolset.org/) on how to make changes in the Setup project.

-To facilitate changes in the setup project, you can install the Wix Toolset Visual Studio 2019 extension in Visual Studio.
+To facilitate changes in the setup project, you can install the Wix Toolset Visual Studio 2019 extension in Visual Studio and wix311.exe from [WiX Toolset downloads](https://wixtoolset.org/).

 We do not yet have support for automatic updates.